RegulatorySignals

 Is my Lovable app secure?

-91.5% of vibe-coded apps assessed in Q1 2026 contained at least one AI-hallucination vulnerability.
+The majority of vibe-coded apps assessed in Q1 2026 contained at least one AI-hallucination vulnerability.
 The most common issues in Lovable apps are missing authentication checks on API routes (IDOR), exposed API keys committed to the repo, missing Supabase Row Level Security (RLS), and unvalidated user input reaching database queries.
 A security audit scans your actual GitHub repository and identifies these issues in your code specifically.

 What security vulnerabilities are most common in Lovable apps?